DosU13/PeakyGroupTestTask/README.md

 3. Tested with Unity 6000.x.x.

-4. Open the MainScene from Assets/Scenes/.
+4. Open the MainMenu from Assets/Scenes/.

 5. Press Play in the Unity Editor.